trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide/metta-port-highlevel-guide.md

-TODO: internal storage of say population of candidates should also follow a common language.

 # High Level Guide of AS-MOSES port to Hyperon/MeTTa

 This document is a high level guide of the AS-MOSES port from OpenCog Classic to Hyperon/MeTTa.
-It also touches upon the notion of Cognitive Synergy in a broader context.
+It also discusses the notion of Cognitive Synergy in the context of that port as well as in the broader context.

 ## AS-MOSES, a brief history